apache/apisix/docs/en/latest/plugins/limit-req.md

   - API Gateway
   - Limit Request
   - limit-req
-description: The limit-req plugin uses the leaky bucket algorithm to rate limit the number of the requests and allow for throttling.
+description: The limit-req Plugin uses the leaky bucket algorithm to rate limit the number of the requests and allow for throttling.
 ---

 <!--